-Only stockholders of record at the close of business on April 3, 2009, will be entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
-At the close of business on the record date, we had 45,485,765 shares of our common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on March 29, 2010, will be entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
+At the close of business on the record date, we had 45,702,415 shares of our common stock outstanding and entitled to vote, with each such outstanding share entitled to one vote per share on each matter to be voted upon by stockholders.
 A majority of the shares outstanding on the record date, present in person or represented by proxy, will constitute a quorum for the transaction of business at the meeting.

-Submission of Proxies
+Submission of Proxies; Revocation

 Shares represented by proxies submitted by telephone or through the Internet in accordance with the instructions set forth in this proxy statement, or submitted on the enclosed proxy card that are properly signed and duly returned to us, and not revoked, will be voted in the manner specified.
-You may revoke your proxy at any time before it is exercised by submitting to our Secretary a written notice of revocation or a properly executed proxy bearing a later date, or by attending the Annual Meeting and voting in person.
+You may revoke your proxy at any time before it is exercised by submitting to our Secretary a written notice of revocation, submitting a properly executed proxy bearing a later date, voting by telephone or via the Internet at a later time (if initially able to vote in that manner) so long as such vote or voting direction is received by the applicable date and time set forth above for stockholders of record, or by attending the Annual Meeting and voting in person.
+If you hold your shares through a bank, broker, trustee or nominee and you have instructed the bank, broker, trustee or nominee to vote your shares, you must follow the directions received from your bank, broker, trustee or nominee to change those instructions.

-Stockholder Proposals
+Deadlines for Stockholder Proposals

-Stockholder proposals may be included in our proxy materials for an annual meeting so long as they are provided to us on a timely basis and satisfy certain other conditions.
-For a stockholder proposal to be included in our proxy materials for our 2010 Annual Meeting of Stockholders, the proposal must be received at our principal executive offices, addressed to our Secretary, not later than December 26, 2009.
-Subject to certain exceptions, stockholder business that is not intended for inclusion in our proxy materials may be brought before an annual meeting so long as we receive notice of the proposal as specified by our bylaws, addressed to our Secretary at our principal executive offices, not earlier than the close of business on the 120th day, nor later than the close of business on the 90th day, prior to the first anniversary of the date of the preceding year's annual meeting.
-For our 2010 Annual Meeting of Stockholders, proper notice of business that is not intended for inclusion in our proxy statement must be received not earlier than the close of business on January 20, 2010, nor later than the close of business on February 19, 2010.
+Stockholder proposals may be included in our proxy materials for an annual meeting so long as they are provided to us on a timely basis and satisfy certain other conditions established by the Securities and Exchange Commission (the "SEC"), including specifically under Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+To be timely, a proposal to be included in our proxy statement must be received at our principal executive offices, addressed to our Secretary, not less than 120 calendar days before the date of our proxy statement released to stockholders in connection with the previous year's annual meeting.
+Accordingly, for a stockholder proposal to be included in our proxy materials for our 2011 Annual Meeting of Stockholders, the proposal must be received at our principal executive offices, addressed to our Secretary, not later than the close of business on December 9, 2010.
+Subject to certain exceptions, stockholder business that is not intended for inclusion in our proxy materials may be brought before an annual meeting so long as we receive notice of the proposal as specified by, and subject to the conditions set forth in, our bylaws, addressed to our Secretary at our principal executive offices, not earlier than the close of business on the 120th day, nor later than the close of business on the 90th day, prior to the first anniversary of the date of the preceding year's annual meeting.
+For our 2011 Annual Meeting of Stockholders, proper notice of business that is not intended for inclusion in our proxy statement must be received not earlier than the close of business on January 19, 2011, nor later than the close of business on February 18, 2011.